 The purpose of this module is to enable you to undertake a sustained, in-depth and theoretically informed project.
 It is a culmination of your three years of study and should be a personal inquiry, of a professional and innovative standard and a celebration of you as a work ready practitioner.

 You will develop a final major body of work, demonstrating your skills and knowledge which will be showcased at our Graduate Shows.
 You will have an exhibition, showcasing your individual creative signature, communication, information and problem-solving skills.
 You will develop your negotiation and planning skills, and will produce meaningful creative work.

 During the Photography course you will develop yourself as a creative practitioner, developing hands-on experience, producing high quality, dynamic work.
 Creative thinking is encouraged throughout and you will experience a high level of industry engagement through creative practice-based learning.

-The number of contact hours with Lecturers varies, depending on the type of activity, the module and the year group.
-The figures below show a weekly average but will fluctuate throughout the year:
+The number of contact hours with lecturers varies depending on the type of activity, the module and the year group.
+The figures below show a weekly average but these will fluctuate throughout the year.

 Scheduled Contact Hours:

 These studio contact sessions usually consist of lectures, tutorials, workshops, seminars and group activities in numerous combinations.
 Additional to these scheduled hours you will be expected to undertake guided independent learning.
 You will use the facilities within the Faculty and beyond to further develop your individual projects.